Lô Borges

+Salomão Borges Filho (January 10, 1952 – November 2, 2025), known professionally as Lô Borges ([ˈlo ˈbɔʁʒis]), was a Brazilian singer-songwriter and guitarist.

-Lô Borges (Born Salomão Borges Filho on January 10, 1952) is a Brazilian songwriter, singer, and guitarist.
-He was one of the founders of Clube da Esquina, a group of musicians that originated in the Brazilian state of Minas Gerais.
+Lô Borges was one of the founders of Clube da Esquina, a group of musicians that originated in the Brazilian state of Minas Gerais.
 He co-authored with Milton Nascimento the album Clube da Esquina in 1972, which was a milestone in Brazilian popular music.
 Among his most famous compositions are "Paisagem da Janela", "Para Lennon e McCartney", "Clube da Esquina No. 2", "Trem de Doido", and "O Trem Azul".

+He is considered one of the most influential composers of Brazilian music, having been recorded by Tom Jobim, Elis Regina, Milton Nascimento, Flávio Venturini, Beto Guedes, Nenhum de Nós, Ira!, 14 Bis, Skank, Nando Reis, and Elba Ramalho, among others.

+Early life

+Borges was born on January 10, 1952 in Belo Horizonte, Brazil.
+In the 1960s, he gathered with other boys at the crossroads of Divinópolis street and Paraisópolis street in the neighborhood of Belo Horizonte's Santa Tereza to converse, play music, sing, and talk about the Beatles, MPB, and jazz.
+On this corner was the residence of Maricota and Salomão Borges and their 11 children, of whom Lô was the sixth.